|Download E-Book or Order Softcover Book

 This category contains 7 of the 100 application envisioning ideas in this book:

-The central notion of this category is most closely related to the “Exploring work mediation and determining scope” (A), “Providing opportunities to offload effort” (E), “Enhancing information representation” (F), and “Clarifying central interactions” (G) categories.
+The central notion of this category is most closely related to the “Exploring work mediation and determining scope” (A), “Providing opportunities to offload effort” (E), “Clarifying central interactions” (G), and “Promoting integration into work practice” (K)

 < PREVIOUS PAGE | NEXT PAGE >